Kyriosity/read-write/README+/software/QA/README.md

 ## Testing as QA

+as QA because tests can have another use:  drives
+))

 ### Manual (spontaneous)

 Unlike to olden days with BLIND commits  PUNCHcards most development allow to evaluate its product (in whole or by feature) with every step: just build and run.